12 typical mistakes Polish people make when they speak English

 Analysis:

-A clear example of word for word translation.
+A clear example of word for word crosslinguistic influence.
 When it comes to calling someone on the phone in Polish, the preposition do (roughly translated as the English to) follows the verb zadzwonić.
-For example:
+We don’t require a preposition between the verb ‘call’ and the pronoun in English:

 Zadzwonię do ciebie jutro = I will call you tomorrow